shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks/batch-deliveries.md

 #### Batched-deliveries Webhook Message Body (may contain 1 to 50 deliveries)

-When batching is enabled, a {{deliveries}} key is always present (even if there is only 1 event in the batch).
-Its value is an array of individual event data, where the information provided for each event is identical to un-batched mode.
+When batching is enabled, a `deliveries` key is always present (even if there is only 1 event in the batch).
+Its value is an array of individual event delivery data, where the information provided for each delivery is identical to un-batched mode.

 ```json
 {